 More and more, the best rehab facilities are turning to evidence-based treatment strategies to help an addict recover.
 Although we know that time spent in a dedicated rehab facility is better than receiving outpatient treatment, we’re learning that no two addicts are the same, and customizing treatment plans to a specific patient’s circumstances.
-At our Florida residential treatment facility, we treat every patient as an individual.
+At our residential treatment centers Florida facility, we treat every patient as an individual.
 We understand everyone has different needs in order to achieve lasting sobriety and we incorporate that into your recovery.

 Treatment Needs to Focus on the Addict, Not Just Their Addiction

 Some rehab programs have the tendency to attempt to condition patients to stop using drugs, without treating the underlying causes of their abuse.
 If addicts are not aware of their triggers, and the choices that put them in this situation, they are likely to relapse more quickly.

 Rehabs Need to Take into Account Other Circumstances

 Many addicts have mental health issues, past trauma or other circumstances that may make them a unique case to treat in a traditional rehab setting.
 Assuming that all addicts have extenuating circumstances that contribute to their condition, the staff at treatment facilities must take into account the individual needs and self-discovery processes of patients in a customized treatment environment.

 The core of our residential treatment centers Florida program is learning in a comfortable setting.
 Lumiere Detox Center is a state-of-the-art facility that is specifically designed to maximize your comfort.
 We want you to be relaxed and receptive during the residential stage.
 To this end, we make your environment in residential treatment calm, engaging, and hassle-free.